Jaywomack/project_0/README.md

 &nbsp;

-### If the user is an admin the current options are:
+## If the user is an admin the current options are:

+---

+&nbsp;

 > ## view all the todos by a specific user